Viralshah009/INFM600/README.md

 ------------------
 Research question
 ------------------
 Elections are an important aspect for determining the future of a country's administration.
-It is, therefore, important to understand various factors that can be considered who can contribute to the outcome of the elections and see how much are they related to elections.
+It is, therefore, important to understand various factors that can be considered which contributes to the outcome of the elections and see how much are they related to elections.
 Among these factors, the literacy of the people who vote for their candidate is a significant one.
 We intend to see if there is any relation between the education of the people and the total number of votes that are being cast in their counties.
 Does the presence of more literate people in a county results in more voting or there is no effect.

 Is there any correlation between the number of educated people and the number of votes cast for both the parties (Democratic and Republic) has been maintained?